-Too often, when I fall for the trick of being seduced into buying a new book (of literary fiction), I get the feeling, while reading the book, that I’m grading the dissertation of a clever student who’s trying to get away with using glib rhetorical strategies to hide the fact that she/he is not in control of the material.
-That he/she doesn’t even fully understand the topic and hasn’t developed coherent enough opinions on the topic to convert those opinions, via his/her research and personal outlook, into a dissertation worth reading; the dissertation is, in other words, bullshit.
-The novel is bullshit.
-It can only work on a willingly credulous auditor.
+Too often, when I fall for the trick of being seduced into buying a new novel or collection of short stories, I get the feeling, while reading the book, that I’m grading the dissertation of a clever student who’s trying to get away with using glib rhetorical strategies to hide the fact that she/he is not in control of the material.
+That he/she doesn’t even fully understand the topic and hasn’t developed coherent enough opinions on the topic to convert those opinions, via his/her research and personal outlook, into a dissertation worth reading; the dissertation is, in other words, a con.
+The novel is a con.
+The con can only work on a willingly credulous auditor.
 That’s not quite what happened this time.

-Last year I went out and bought, and read, Rachel Cusk’s Transit, thinking it pretty good, at first, until perhaps the book’s midpoint, and then coasting toward the book’s finish down the long slope of diminishing expectations.
+Last year I went out and bought Rachel Cusk’s Transit, thinking it pretty good, at first, until perhaps the book’s midpoint.
+I ended up coasting toward the book’s finish down the long slope of diminishing expectations.
 Transit wasn’t a major disappointment, it was just a minor failure to be brilliant; it was merely okay; but I finished the book with the feeling that her next novel might be worth buying.
-So after the publication of Kudos, Cusk’s next novel, I took a long walk, across many neighborhoods, near the end of the week of the year’s first cold spell, to my favorite book shop, St. George’s, and bought it.
+So after the publication of Kudos, Cusk’s next novel, I took a long walk at the end of the week of the year’s first cold spell, to my favorite book shop, St. George’s and brought Kudos home.

-I’d already forgiven Cusk the gushingly ignorant reviews of her work, which seem to be trying to credit Cusk with the invention of postmodernism in her “plotless” (“a new genre!”) novels.
-And as I began the reading of Kudos (as self-conscious and unoriginally “ironic” a novel-naming strategy as titling a song “Hit” or a film “A Triumph”), I prepared myself to forgive Cusk for appropriating WG Sebald’s voice (from Austerlitz, especially; shamelessly appropriated already by Teju Cole in his Open City).
+I’d already forgiven Cusk the reviews which seem to be trying to credit Cusk with the invention of postmodernism in her “plotless” (“a new genre!”) novels.
+And as I began the reading of Kudos, I prepared myself to forgive Cusk for appropriating WG Sebald’s voice (from Austerlitz, especially; shamelessly appropriated already by Teju Cole in his Open City).
 What I found myself increasingly unable to forgive or ignore was Cusk’s poor handling of the novel’s primary conceit, the gimmick of suppressing Faye-the-narrator’s voice by relaying, through Faye, instead, the stories of (semi-) randomly-encountered strangers.
 All of the strangers encountered tell not only long, detailed and unflinchingly personal tales but equip these tales with stretches of deep philosophical reflection, which, upon further examination (by the story-telling stranger his or herself), reveal interesting or even surprising paradoxes.
 One after another.
 Hour upon hour of meeting preternaturally articulate thinkers of an uncommon caliber, on a kind of narrative conveyor belt, in the course of a day’s work.
 What a streak.
 I had no idea the cultural inheritance of the West was in such good hands.

 Between the first secondhand narrative and the second we get a page and a half of palate-cleansing: also good.
 The second secondhand narrative is not a largely unbroken monologue but a conversation between the narrator and a publisher-figure who delivers one of the book’s philosophical high-points: